German Shepherd Health ProblemsAmber Kingsley2019-12-21T09:31:45-05:00

 Over time, the weakness will get even worse.
 Your dog might struggle to get up, and, as the disease progresses, and your dog could lose bowel and urinary control.
 The dog might also struggle to get up because the disease causes muscles to atrophy.
 Dogs with degenerative myelopathy can become paralyzed by the disease.

 There is no cure for degenerative myelopathy.
 But if your dog has the disease, you can take a few steps to reduce their suffering.
 Kinesiology tape has been used successfully to help dogs with degenerative myelopathy.
 You can also give them a comfortable bed: they’ll need it, because of the mobility problems.
 And, because your German Shepherd will be spending more time sitting and lying down, they are at greater risk for bedsores.
 Clean and trim them often.

 German Shepherds that become partially paralyzed by degenerative myelopathy are good candidates for wheelchairs.
-Custom dog wheelchairs like the ones we build at K9 Carts can help your dog stay mobile and preserve their quality of life.
+Custom made dog wheelchairs by K9 Carts can help your dog stay mobile and preserve their quality of life.

 Hip Dysplasia in German Shepherds

 Hip dysplasia is a genetic condition that causes German Shepherds’ leg bones to fit poorly into their hip sockets.
 The bones will eventually begin to scrape against each other in the dog’s hip joint.
 If your German Shepherd suffers from hip dysplasia, they will eventually develop joint pain, damaged cartilage, and arthritis.